-In the EU, Orphan Drug Designation also entitles a party to financial incentives such as reduction of fees or fee waivers and ten years of market exclusivity is granted following drug or biological product approval.
-During this market exclusivity period, neither the EMA nor the European Commission or the 27 member states that comprise the EU (the Member States) can accept an application or grant a marketing authorization for the same therapeutic indication in respect of a "similar medicinal product."
+In the EEA, Orphan Drug Designation also entitles a party to financial incentives such as reduction of fees or fee waivers and ten years of market exclusivity is granted following drug or biological product approval.
+During this market exclusivity period, neither the EMA nor the European Commission or any of the competent authorities in the EEA Member States can accept an application or grant a marketing authorization for a "similar medicinal product."
 A "similar medicinal product" is defined as a medicinal product containing a similar active substance or substances as contained in an authorized orphan medicinal product, and which is intended for the same therapeutic indication.
-This period may be reduced to six years if, after five years, the Orphan Drug Designation criteria are no longer met, including where it is shown that the product is sufficiently profitable not to justify maintenance of market exclusivity.
+This period may be reduced to six years if, after five years, it is established that the Orphan Drug Designation criteria are no longer met, including where it is shown that the product is sufficiently profitable not to justify maintenance of market exclusivity.
+Market exclusivity may also be revoked in very select cases, such as if (i) it is established that a similar medicinal product is safer, more effective or otherwise clinically superior; (ii) the marketing authorization holder cannot supply enough orphan medicinal product.

+Orphan drug exclusivity may be lost if the FDA determines that the request for designation was materially defective or if the manufacturer is unable to assure sufficient quantity of the drug to meet the needs of patients with the rare disease or condition.
 Orphan drug designation must be requested before submitting an application for marketing approval.
 Orphan drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.